20 Different Types of Metals

 Application:

 Non-ferrous metals are metals or alloys that do not include significant quantities of iron in metallurgy.
-These metals are essential to key features.
-They offer lighter weight, better conductivity, non-magnetic properties, and corrosion resistance.
+Non-ferrous alloys are selected for applications requiring critical performance metrics, including high strength-to-weight ratios, superior electrical and thermal conductivity, non-magnetic performance, and exceptional corrosion resistance.
 They are often more expensive than ferrous metals.

 Aluminum